 I am an Associate Professor in Philosophy and Medical Humanities.
 My research is primarily in the areas of applied phenomenology, philosophy of embodiment, philosophy of medicine and medical humanities.
 My work is driven by an interest in understanding lived experience and embodiment, and how these intersect with, are co-determined by, the socio-political and technological frameworks in which we are enmeshed.

 My current research is primarily focused on three inter-related themes: (1) shame and self-conscious emotions; (2) embodiment and self-other relations; and (3) emerging medical and body-based technologies.

 At present, I am the PI on the Shame and Medicine project (Wellcome Trust Collaborative Award) and a co-I on the Imagining Technologies for Disability Futures project (Wellcome Trust Collaborative Award).
 I am also PI on the UKRI-AHRC Covid Rapid Response project Scenes of Shame and Stigma in COVID-19.

-My recent monograph, The Body and Shame: Phenomenology, Feminism and the Socially Shaped Body (Lexington Books, 2015), considers philosophical conceptions of embodied subjectivity through the work of the phenomenological thinkers Husserl, Merleau-Ponty and Sartre, while engaging with feminist and medical scholarship on cosmetic surgery.
+My monograph, The Body and Shame: Phenomenology, Feminism and the Socially Shaped Body (Lexington Books, 2015), considers philosophical conceptions of embodied subjectivity through the work of the phenomenological thinkers Husserl, Merleau-Ponty and Sartre, while engaging with feminist and medical scholarship on cosmetic surgery.
 This book explores how shame plays a key role in the social shaping of the body and the formation of subjectivity, using shame as a conceptual means to reconcile the phenomenological and scoial constructionist accounts of embodied subjectivity.
 In this work, I use feminist accounts of shame and the case study of cosmetic surgery to demonstrate how the human body can literally be shaped by shame.